IWShi/additional-projects/README.md

 - Given two predetermined nodes on the map, returns the shortest path between them
 - Given two locations in (latitude, longitude) form, returns the shortest path in terms of distance between them
 - Given two locations in (latitude, longitude) form, returns the shortest path in terms of time (i.e. takes speed limits into account) between them

+## Sokoban Solver
+Given a level description for the puzzle game [Sokoban](https://en.wikipedia.org/wiki/Sokoban), returns a list representing the shortest sequence of moves to solve the level or `None` if no solution exists.

+The solver function utilizes BFS to find the shortest possible sequence of moves.

 ## Image Manipulation
 Given images represented as a list of pixels, performs various manipulations on those images.
 These manipulations include: